olatunjiabel231-coder/sc200-soc-portfolio/PROJECT-0-soc-enviroment-setup/README.md

 - Log ingestion
 - SIEM enablement using Microsoft Sentinel

--  OUTCOME
+-  OUTCOME:
-A functional SOC foundation ready for detection, investigation, and automation use cases.
+A functional "SOC LAB" ready for detection, investigation, and automation use cases.